 Main walls

 Repair category 1

-Notes The outer walls are generally in a condition consistent with age and type of construction.
-General weathering has taken place including delamination of stonework at window mullions etc. There are hairline cracks visible in places.
-As indicated above, structural repairs have been carried out at the rear of the building involving the insertion of structural ties etc.
+Notes The outer walls are generally in a condition that is consistent with age and type of construction.
+General weathering has taken place and there are some hairline cracks present.
+As indicated above the building has had some structural works carried out involving the application of structural steel ties/restraints at the exposed gable elevation.